IAbdulSubhan/imdb-clone-nextjs/README.md

 ```bash
 npm i next-themes
 ```

+##Note:
+Data fetched from TMDB Api in the Home page
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.